-From a simple blogging platform, WordPress transformed into the biggest CMS available today.
-Automattic maintains a massively distributed server infrastructure to cope with tens of millions of websites hosted on the platform.
-But, to cope with millions of views per month/year, you’re going to need more than that.
+From a simple blogging platform, WordPress transformed into the best CMS.
+Automattic owns a expansively distributed infrastructure of services that can easily handle tens of millions of websites hosted on the platform.
+But, to cope with millions of web visits on your site, you’ll need additional resources.

-Your WordPress website can scale to unlimited heights!
+The scalability of WordPress is practically limitless!
 A simple page with a proper theme and the right plugins, if configured properly, it can serve millions of views per month without problems.
-But, most of the websites that manage to get that amount of traffic include more complex integrations and systems, and for that, they also need a demanding hosting package.
+But, most of the websites that get enormous traffic comprise significantly more complicated integrations and systems, and utilize an advanced hosting package.

-The most important areas that you need to pay attention to when you scale your WP website for high traffic are:
+The critical areas that you need to focus on when scaling your WordPress site for high traffic are:

-The more your page grows in functionality and traffic, the more you’ll have to optimize and scale for.
-But that’s the beauty of this CMS, you can optimize and stretch it even past the 100M mark, with the right configuration and technical knowledge, of course.
+The more traffic, the more you’ll have to optimize and scale for.
+But that’s the beauty of this CMS, you can refine and stretch it even past the 100M mark, with the right structure and technical expertise.

 Just like every other web application, WordPress can only handle traffic as well as the hardware can.
 The two main reasons that can stop the functionality of your website due to a high amount of traffic are:

 - Processor Limits

 - Network Limits